Persian language: Name

 Farsi, which is the Persian word for the Persian language, has also been used widely in English in recent decades, more often to refer to Iran's standard Persian.
 However, the name Persian is still more widely used.
 The Academy of Persian Language and Literature has maintained that the endonym Farsi is to be avoided in foreign languages, and that Persian is the appropriate designation of the language in English, as it has the longer tradition in western languages and better expresses the role of the language as a mark of cultural and national continuity.
 Iranian historian and linguist Ehsan Yarshater, founder of the Encyclopædia Iranica and Columbia University's Center for Iranian Studies, mentions the same concern in an academic journal on Iranology, rejecting the use of Farsi in foreign languages.

-Etymologically, the Persian term Farsi derives from its earlier form Pārsi (Pārsik in Middle Persian), which in turn comes from the same root as the English term Persian.
+Etymologically, the term Farsi derives from its earlier form Pārsi (Pārsik in Middle Persian), which in turn comes from the same root as the English term Persian.
 In the same process, the Middle Persian toponym Pārs ("Persia") evolved into the modern name Fars.
-The phonemic shift from /p/ to /f/ is due to the influence of Arabic in the Middle Ages, and is because of the lack of the phoneme /p/ in Standard Arabic.
+The phonemic shift from /p/ to /f/ is due to the influence of Arabic in the Middle Ages, from the lack of the phoneme /p/ in Standard Arabic.

 Standard varieties' names

 The standard Persian of Iran has been called, apart from Persian and Farsi, by names such as Iranian Persian and Western Persian, exclusively.
-Officially, the official language of Iran is designated simply as Persian (فارسی, fārsi).
+The official language of Iran is designated simply as Persian (فارسی, fārsi).

 The standard Persian of Afghanistan has been officially named Dari (دری, dari) since 1958.
 Also referred to as Afghan Persian in English, it is one of Afghanistan's two official languages, together with Pashto.
-The term Dari, meaning "of the court", originally referred to the variety of Persian used in the court of the Sasanian Empire in capital Ctesiphon, which was spread to the northeast of the empire and gradually replaced the former Iranian dialects of Parthia (Parthian).
+The term Dari, meaning "of the court", originally referred to the variety of Persian used in the court of the Sasanian Empire in capital Ctesiphon, which spread to the northeast of the empire and gradually replaced the former Iranian dialects of Parthia (Parthian).

 Tajik Persian (форси́и тоҷикӣ́, forsi-i tojikī), the standard Persian of Tajikistan, has been officially designated as Tajik (тоҷикӣ, tojikī) since the time of the Soviet Union.
 It is the name given to the varieties of Persian spoken in Central Asia in general.